Jupiter Icy Moons Orbiter: Subsequent proposed replacements

 After JIMO, NASA and ESA planned a joint mission to Jupiter's moons, the Europa Jupiter System Mission.
 This mission was also cancelled in 2011.

 ESA has since continued to work separately on that design and on May 2, 2012 selected the Jupiter Icy Moon Explorer (JUICE) mission over two other ESA missions for funding.
-The JUICE mission will study the Jupiter moons Europa, Callisto and Ganymede and be launched as an ESA L-class mission in 2023 on an Ariane 5 carrier rocket.
+The JUICE mission will study the Jupiter moons Europa, Callisto and Ganymede and was launched as an ESA L-class mission on April 14, 2023 on an Ariane 5 carrier rocket.

 In the late 2010s, the Europa Clipper became the main NASA mission to Europa with a significant difference in that it would be solar-powered and engage in multiple flybys of the moon rather than orbit it.
-Another similar mission is the Europa Lander, a proposed NASA astrobiology mission Europa, to complement Europa Clipper.
-Europa Clipper is planned to be launched in 2024 and Europa Lander is planned to be launched in 2025.
+Another similar mission is the Europa Lander, a proposed NASA astrobiology mission to Europa, to complement Europa Clipper.
+Europa Clipper was launched in 2024 and Europa Lander is planned to be launched in 2027.